© Copyright – 2013 – Athletics Illustrated

-Twenty-year-old Aaron Hendrikx of Parkhill, Ontario (near London) attends the University of Guelph, the number one varsity athletics team in Canada (CIS).
+Twenty-year-old Aaron Hendrix of Parkhill, Ontario (near London) attends the University of Guelph, the number one varsity athletics team in Canada (CIS).
 The Gryphon women are also ranked first and both teams are 2013 national CIS cross-country champions.
 The men have won eight-consecutive championships, while the women have won nine.

-Hendrikx led his team to victory, by winning the championships, himself.
+Hendrix led his team to victory, by winning the championships, himself.
 He then followed up that win with a third place finish at the Canadian Cross Country Championships, where he represented his club, the London Runner Distance Club.
 He finished third to winner Luc Bruchet and second-place finisher Chris Winter, both living and training in Vancouver, BC.

 800m – 1:58.79

 1500m – 3:45.56

 3000m ind. – 8:21.30